JacobJones315/Netflix_Movie_Data_Analysis/README.md

 * The overarching conclusion derived from this deep dive into the data is indeed intriguing — there seems to be no substantial trend in the overall runtime of Netflix movies when considering the entirety of the streaming giant's library.
 A detailed examination through the lens of line charts and scatter plots, depicting movie durations by year, reveals a captivating absence of any clear upward or downward trajectory.
 This observation remains steadfast even after filtering out popular genres like dramas, action, documentaries, comedies, children's movies, and stand-up comedies, as highlighted by the scatter plot's data points.

 * Nevertheless, when narrowing the focus to Netflix movies released post the advent of online streaming, a subtle shift comes to light.
 A gradual decline in movie duration since 2007 emerges, adding a nuanced layer to the evolution of Netflix's cinematic offerings.
-This revelation unfolds gracefully in the line charts provided, offering a glimpse into the changing landscape of movie durations within Netflix's post-streaming era.
+This revelation unfolds gracefully in the line chart provided, offering a glimpse into the changing landscape of movie durations within Netflix's post-streaming era.

 ## Screenshot of Line Plots, Scatter Plot and Histogram Generated
 ![](/images/Netflix_fig2.png)